 - Single-vehicle accidents.
 Even if no one else was involved in your crash, you could still be eligible for compensation.
 If a defective auto part or dangerous roadway contributed to your accident, you might have a claim.

 - Cross-traffic accident.
-Drivers pulling out into the road when it’s not safe to so can result in cross-traffic or T-bone accidents.
-Running red lights, rolling through stop signs, or making a left turn without yielding the right-of-way can cause these crashes.
+Drivers pulling out into the road when it’s not safe to do so can result in cross-traffic or T-bone accidents.
+Running red lights, rolling through stop signs or making a left turn without yielding the right-of-way can cause these crashes.

 - Rollovers.
 Vehicle rollovers can stem from high-speed collisions, loss of vehicle control, a tire blowout, striking a pothole, or because of the design of a vehicle.
 Another driver, roadway maintenance company, or vehicle manufacturer could be liable for rollovers.